-With sunsets and sunrises not starting until 7am/pm, photo enthusiasts get to take advantage of not so early golden hour to capture shapeshifting light and incredible texture.
+With sunsets and sunrises not starting until 7am/pm, photo enthusiasts get to take advantage of the not-so-early golden hour to capture shapeshifting light and incredible texture.

-Waking up early and watching the dawn of a new day before anyone else arrives awards you with a chance to feel like you are alone with the beautiful city.
+Waking up early and watching the dawn of a new day before anyone else arrives awards you a chance to feel like you are alone in the beautiful city.